-A squirrel will sound like a scatter in your attic.
-You will hear them sprinting non-stop across your attic.
-They will also chew followed by running.
 Squirrels are the easiest interpretation when it comes to sound identification.
 How did they get in?
-A number of different ways, an old abandoned raccoon entry point in the junctions of the roof.
-Or a chewed ventilation cover or septic pipe plastic cover.
-Worst case scenario a roof-line gap which is now chewed and probably letting rain and snow in.
+A number of different ways, an old abandoned raccoon entry point in the junctions of the roof or a natural gap.

-A squirrel will be active through-out the day, as it enter and leaves it’s den (your attic).
+A squirrel will be active through-out the day, as it enters and leaves it’s den (your attic).
 These noises are heard just a bit before Dawn and after Sun-set.